 Last year he was shortlisted for an award in the ‘Sound of Classical Poll’ at the Classic BRIT Awards in London, which promotes the best emerging artists and ones-to-watch in classical music.

-Upcoming engagements for this year include recitals at the Wiener Konzerthaus and Bolshoi Theatre in Moscow.
-George will also be giving concerto performances at the Jurmala Festival in Latvia and in Sochi.
+Upcoming engagements for George include recitals at the Wiener Konzerthaus and Kaliningrad Cathedral, as well as concerto performances at Teatro Colon in Buenos Aires and Zaryadye Hall in Moscow.